Do you know how to strike the right balance between effectiveness and efficiency?

 With increasing technical capabilities of digital platforms and processes and with the advent of artificial intelligence, the opportunity to drive efficiency has perhaps never been greater.

-By constantly alternating your focus between effectiveness and efficiency you get things done at a lower cost and higher profit today, whilst doing the right things to transform and develop your business for tomorrow
+By constantly alternating your focus between effectiveness and efficiency you get things done at a lower cost and higher profit today.
+At the same time, you ensure that you are also doing the right things to transform and develop your business for tomorrow

-For more insight on improving your business efficiency and effectiveness, please read:
+For more insight on improving your business efficiency and effectiveness, please read Excellence in execution